• techcode 9 months ago

 Even with projects like PinePhone, the best they can do is a privacy switch that turns off the modem.
 It's just not good enough to take it seriously.

-• JPLeRouzic a day ago
+• JPLeRouzic 9 months ago

 I don't think it's a question of open hardware: To send a phone call to your phone, the mobile network must know the BTS/eNodeB/GnodeB associated with your phone.